 Prospective data

-Over-all, 97 patients with a laboratory HbA1c measurement performed <24 hours before their appointment at the Steno Diabetes Center Aarhus were recruited, and an additional POCT HbA1c value was obtained (Figure 2).
+Over-all, 97 patients with a laboratory HbA1c measurement performed <24 hours before their appointment at the Steno Diabetes Center Aarhus were recruited, and an additional POCT HbA1c value was obtained (Figure 1).
 Ninety-six of the samples were obtained within 3 hours from the laboratory samples.
-The laboratory HbA1c range was 35–105 mmol/mol, and the median relative difference between POCT and laboratory was -2.44%.
-The 2.5th and 97.5th percentiles were -9.18% and 4.08%, respectively.
-In the clinically most relevant range from 43–63 mmol/mol (n=58), a CVA of the POCT analysis was estimated to be 3.22% based on the observed CD and calculated to be 4.27%.
+The laboratory HbA1c range was 35–105 mmol/mol (5.4–11.8%), and the median relative difference between POCT and laboratory was -2.44%.
+In the clinically most relevant range from 43–63 mmol/mol (6.1–7.9%) (n=58), a CVA of the POCT analysis was estimated to be 3.22% based on the observed CD and calculated to be 4.27%.

-LOT number, operator and instrument effects
+Lot number, operator and instrument effects

-Our data extract included POCT measurements analysed with 25 different reagent LOTs at AUH and 3 different reagent LOTs at RHCJ.
-At AUH, 19 LOTs were utilised at least 10 times in the data set.
-The median difference between paired laboratory and POCT HbA1c measurements were found to vary significantly with the reagent LOT at AUH (p<0.0001) and at RHCJ (p=0.0007)(Figure 3).
-At AUH, the median LOT effect was -7.95–2.90%, and adjustment for LOT resulted in a substantial reduction in CVA and CD (Table 2).
-At RHCJ, 86% of the measurements were made with two LOTs that showed no median relative difference relative to the laboratory results.
-Consequently, CVA and CD remained largely unaffected after LOT adjustment at RHCJ (Table 2).
+Our data extract included POCT measurements analysed with 25 different reagent lots at AUH and 3 different reagent lots at RHCJ.
+At AUH, 19 lots were utilised at least 10 times in the data set.
+The median relative difference between POCT and laboratory values varied significantly with the reagent lot at AUH (p<0.0001) and at RHCJ (p=0.0007) (Figure 2).
+At AUH, adjustment for lot resulted in a substantial reduction in CVA and CD (Table 2).
+At RHCJ, 86% of the measurements were made with two lots that showed no median relative difference relative to the laboratory results.
+Consequently, CVA and CD remained largely unaffected after lot adjustment at RHCJ (Table 2).

-We also adjusted the relative difference between POCT and LAB measurements for the bias of the laboratory at AUH relative to the four other hospitals of the Central Denmark Region calculated for each month.
-In total, 341 measurements from AUH could be paired with another HbA1c sample analysed at another hospital within 48 hours.
+We also adjusted the difference between POCT and LAB measurements for the bias of the laboratory at AUH relative to the four other hospitals of the Central Denmark Region calculated for each month.
+In total, 341 measurements from AUH could be paired with another HbA1c sample from the same patient analysed at another hospital within 48 hours.
 On average, AUH had a small positive bias of 2.13%.
-However, the LOT effect remained unaltered after correction, although it was slightly positively shifted (adjusted range -6.65–4.64%).
+However, the lot effect remained unaltered after correction, although it was slightly positively shifted.

 We identified 16 different operators who had performed at least ten POCT measurements each.
 The median relative difference between POCT and laboratory values differed from -3.57% to 0.00% between operators, but the difference was not statistically significant (p=0.23).
-After LOT-adjustment, the range was slightly positively shifted (adjusted range -1.52–1.70%).
+Lot-adjustment did not affect the size of the operator effect.

-At RHCJ, the median difference between laboratory and POCT results varied from -3.32% to 3.45% between seven instruments with at least ten measurements each, and the instrument effect reached statistical significance (p<0.0001)(Figure 4).
-Correction for instrument reduced the estimated CVA from 4.31% to 3.52% at 48 mmol/mol and from 4.11% to 3.64% at 58 mmol/mol at RHCJ (Table 2).
+At RHCJ, significant inter-instrument effect was found (p<0.0001)(Figure 3), and correction for instrument reduced the estimated CVA and CD substantially (Table 2).
 No difference between three instruments at AUH was evident (p=0.47).

 Discussion

-In the present study, we evaluated the analytical performance of the HbA1c analysis on the Siemens DCA VantageTM POCT instrument in a true clinical setting in comparison with well-established clinical laboratory methods (Tosoh G8/G11 HPLC) by use of data extracts from our routine laboratory information system as well as by a prospective method comparison.
-We found that the POCT analysis had substantially higher CVA and CD compared with the laboratory methods.
-Furthermore, the difference between laboratory and POCT results varied significantly between the POCT reagent LOTs and POCT instruments used, whereas no effect of operator was observed.
+In the present study, we evaluated the analytical performance of the Siemens DCA VantageTM HbA1c POCT analysis in a true clinical setting in comparison with well-established clinical laboratory methods (Tosoh G8/G11 ion exchange HPLC) by use of routine patient data extracts as well as by a prospective method comparison.
+Over-all, we found that the POCT analysis had substantially higher CVA and CD compared with the laboratory methods, and significant POCT reagent lot effect and inter-instrument differences were seen, whereas no effect of operator was evident.